appu-kumar/vueCode/README.md

 - Registering the component in the parent eg. component(App.vue) inside the components property

+# custom event and global method(parent method)
+- In Vue.js, custom events allow communication between child and parent components, while global methods provide reusable utility functions accessible throughout the application.
+Let's explore both in detail.

+# custom event(It is like inbuilt event v-on:click,v-on:change etc)
+- It is based on the event bubbling. okay
+- Events in Vue do not bubble automatically up the component hierarchy like in the DOM.
+- Events only travel one level up, from child to direct parent.
+- Emitting Custom Events (Child to Parent Communication)
+- Use $emit() in the child component to send an event to the parent.
+- Listen the event at the parent level
+- See the syntactic sugar in the vue.js
+- See example App.vue in ActorList component

 # Set up the  SSH key with greytip's project
 - 1. Step 1: Check for an Existing SSH Key
   - ls -al ~/.ssh